 UnitedHealth ups forecast after strong start to year

-MINNETONKA, Minn.
-(AP) — UnitedHealth profits jumped about 44% in the first quarter and the nation’s largest health insurer boosted its outlook for the year.
+UnitedHealth’s first-quarter profit jumped about 44%, and the nation’s largest health insurer also hiked its 2021 outlook despite expecting more hits from the COVID-19 pandemic.

 The company said Thursday that the performance of its Optum division was particularly strong.